DavideViolante/Repository-Famous-Users/README.md

 # Repository Famous Users
-Find out most followed GitHub users that interacted (starred, watched or forked) with a repository.
+Find out the most followed GitHub users that interacted (starred, watched or forked) with a repository.

 ### Usage
 1. Create a file called `.env`